Helix-Studios/Black-Dagger-Armory/README.md

 # Black-Dagger-Armory
+Black Dagger Armory is a mod for Arma 3 and is comprised of personalized armor for designated squads and personnel.
 This mod offers a range of customizable options, including armor type, color, and insignia, all of which are specifically designed for Black Dagger Company.
+Black Dagger Armory is intended to give a unique look to members of Black Dagger Company, but can be used by anyone who wishes to personalize their gameplay experience.